williamx98/Interactive-BioEducation-App/README.md

-# AR Skeleton Puzzle for Bio-Edu
+# Afforable Interactive Bio-Education AR Teaching Tool

 This is an augmented reality skeleton puzzle game developed to drive interests in biology through affordable interactive education